 A few weeks ago I saw a talk by Dr. Robin Carhart-Harris about using psilocybin to treat depression.
 It was fascinating and the video is below if you want to watch.
-Carhart-Harris works at Imperial College London as part of a psychedelic research team, and at around 28:00 he says something very interesting that I had never heard before.
+Carhart-Harris works at Imperial College London as head of their psychedelic research group, and at around 28:00 he says something very interesting that I had never heard before.
 He suggests that psychedelics might create a brain state (and subjective state) that was the default resting state for humans at a previous stage in our evolution.

 The reason behind this hypothesis is that during a psychedelic experience, there is greater connectivity between areas of the brain that are not ordinarily connected.
 This reflects the brain state not only of individual humans at an earlier stage of our development (childhood) but perhaps, as Carhart-Harris suggests, an earlier stage of our evolution as a species.